 When traveling in Ecuador money exchange is pretty simple, especially if you're carrying US dollars.
 Since 2000, Ecuador currency is the US dollar.
 For other currencies, exchange offices are available; but it may be more convenient to get a hold of US dollars before your trip.

 I've used travelers checks in the past.
 What a hassle!
 Not all banks will take them, and the banks that do sometimes have special hours that they will change them.
 Plus with the fees on both ends, it just wasn't worth it.

 ATMs are the easiest and most convenient way to get money.
 They are located throughout the country.
 Master Card, Visa, Cirrus and Plus are the most widely accepted cards.
-Very few ATMs in Ecuador have a fee, but your bank at home will probably charge you a international transaction fee (usually a few dollars).
+More ATMs in Ecuador are charging a fee, but I'm still able to get money out at the Banco de Pichincha ATM with out a fee on the Ecuador end.
+Your bank at home will probably charge you a international transaction fee (usually a few dollars).

 One caution about ATMs: Be careful when using the ATM alone or at night.

 Need cash and quick?
 There are quite a few different companies that can quickly transfer money from a family member or friend.
 Some of the most popular are Money Gram and Western Union.
 You can find locations throughout Ecuador and most Ecuadorian banks are affiliated with one of these companies.

 I recently used XOOM, a service available at Wal-Mart, to send myself a chunk of cash from my bank account in the States.
 I was able to do it all online.
 It was easy and super fast...other than waiting in line at the Banco de Pichincha. :)

 Watch for counterfeit bills.
 Even though small bills are used, there are counterfeits.
 In other places anything under a $50 isn't worth a counterfeiter's time.
 It's different in Ecuador.